 A list of Spanish demonstrative adjectives and pronouns

-Both demonstrative adjectives and demonstrative pronouns are actually represented by the same words in the language, which means that the word “ESTE” is both a type of pronoun and an adjective.
-So, what is the difference between them?
+Both demonstrative adjectives and demonstrative pronouns are actually represented by the same words in the language, which means that the word “ESTE” is both a type of pronoun and an adjective, but still there are some differences in the way we use them.
 The main difference is the function that they play when used in the language.
 Spanish demonstrative adjectives will be used directly before a noun, whereas Spanish demonstrative pronouns will play either the role of the subject or the object in a sentence.